Why is California So Expensive?

 8. High Gas Prices

 California consistently has higher gas costs than the rest of the country.
 The state regularly has some of the tightest environmental laws in the US, which leads to cleaner-burning but more pricey fuel.
-The state’s particular fuel blend regulations, intended to minimize air pollution, frequently result in increased production costs that are passed down to customers.
+The state’s particular fuel blend regulations, aim to minimize air pollution, frequently result in high production costs that are passed down to customers.
 In addition, the inadequate refining capacity and high state gas taxes add to the high price of gasoline at the pump.

 The increased cost of petrol for California’s, who rely on their own cars for transportation, can have a substantial negative impact on their monthly spending plans and raise the state’s total cost of living.